To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Evaluation

-\textbf{Metrics for Training Performance.} We use two metrics to evaluate the performance of ODE and the other baselines: \begin{itemize} \item [(1)] \textbf{Time-to-Accuracy Ratio:} we measure the speedup of each method in the model training by the ratio of training time of \textit{RS} \footnote{We do not choose Importance Sampling and previous data selection methods here because they have poor performance on the datasets with noisy data, such as HARBOX and Industrial Traffic Classification Dataset.} and the considered method to reach the same target accuracy, which is set to be the final inference accuracy of \textit{RS}, \emph{i.e.}, $\frac{T_{\mathrm{RS}}}{T_{\mathrm{method}}}$.
-As the time of one communication round is usually fixed in FL scenario, we can quantify training time with the number of training rounds.

-\item [(2)] \textbf{Final Inference Accuracy:} we evaluate the inference accuracy of the final global model on each device's testing data and report the average accuracy over all the devices for evaluation.
+\textbf{Metrics for Training Performance.} We use two metrics to evaluate the performance of each method: (1) \textit{Time-to-Accuracy Ratio}: we measure the training speedup of global model by the ratio of training time of \textit{RS} and the considered method to reach the same target accuracy, which is set to be the final inference accuracy of \textit{RS}.
+As the time of one communication round is usually fixed in practical FL scenario, we can quantify the training time with the number of communicating rounds.
+(2) \textit{Final Inference Accuracy}: we evaluate the inference accuracy of the final global model on each device's testing data and report the average accuracy for evaluation.